 2015 seemed like the year of style guides.
-While it's awesome to see more and more websites sharing their design guidelines online, there are a few points to consider when creating your own.
+While it's awesome to see more and more websites sharing their design guidelines online, there are a few points to consider when creating your own style guide.

 First, support your design elements with clear instructions.
 There are a number of web design style guide examples out there that include all the elements of a design system, but with little to no information about when and why to use them.
 When it comes to writing dos and don'ts, captions and labels, communicate as if you're leaving the team, but want the system to live on.
 Share the goals of the system and its elements, and your expectations of what the outcomes should be.
 Be consistent with voice and tone.